It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 Another way could be to look for bursts of radiation, as retired military officer Derek Duke did when looking for a bomb off Tybee Island.
 But that, too, is extremely difficult, in part because nuclear bombs don't actually emit radiation.

-“They are designed in such a way that they do not pose a radioactive threat to the people who work with them,” says Lewis.
+“They are designed so that they do not pose a radioactive threat to people who handle them,” Lewis says.
 “They do have a radioactive trace, but it is very small and only noticeable at close range.”

 In 1989, another Soviet nuclear submarine K-278 Komsomolets sank in the Barents Sea off the coast of Norway.
-Like the K-8, it was also nuclear-powered, and by then carried two nuclear torpedoes.
+Like the K-8, it was also nuclear-powered, and by that time had two nuclear torpedoes on board.
 For decades, its wreckage lay under 1,7 km of Arctic water.

 But in 2019, scientists boarded a ship and found that the level of radiation in water samples taken from a vent pipe was 100 times higher than seawater should normally be.